Degen Code

 Specifying Events and Signatures

-For example, Uniswap V3 Mint events are specified by the prototype "Mint(address sender, address indexed owner, int24 indexed tickLower, int24 indexed tickUpper, uint128 amount, uint256 amount0, uint256 amount1)"
+For example, Uniswap V3 Mint events are specified by the prototype "Mint(address sender, address indexed owner, int24 indexed tickLower, int24 indexed tickUpper, uint128 amount, uint256 amount0, uint256 amount1)".
+The keccak hash of this string is emitted as topic0 by the node.

 After extraction, this and the other elements of the emitted log will be stored within the Parquet table row in raw form (e.g. as a hex string, binary value, etc).